Ngatyah/Ngatyah/README.md

 <h2 align="left">Hi 👋!
-My name is Ngatha and I'm a FullStack Developer, from Kenya</h2>
+My name is ♚Ngatyah and I'm a FullStack Developer, from Kenya</h2>

 ###